-- Students are not allowed on the playground before 7:45 a.m. - Students should walk to and from the playground - Running is not permitted in the hallways or on the blacktop - All students will remain on the playground.
+- Students are not allowed on the playground before 7:45 a.m. - Students should walk to and from the playground. - Running is not permitted in the hallways or on the blacktop. - All students will remain on the playground.
 The hallways, parking lot, and sidewalks are off limits during recess and lunch. - Students are to show respect for teachers, office staff, parents, aides and fellow students.
 Fighting, cursing and insubordination will not be tolerated. - Students will keep hands and feet to themselves at recess as well as in the cafeteria line.
 Wrestling, play fighting, etc. will not be permitted. - P.E. equipment/balls may be kicked only on the grass areas.
-No equipment may be used against the buildings. - Students waiting in the tetherball lines must stay outside the circle. - Neither football nor softball is allowed without teacher supervision - One student on the bars at one time.
-While students are on bars, they will do chin-ups or pull-ups only. - When the recess bell rings, all games are to cease immediately.
+No equipment may be used against the buildings. - Students waiting in the tetherball lines must stay outside the circle. - Neither football nor softball is allowed without teacher supervision. - One student on the bars at one time.
+While students are on bars, they will do chinups or pull-ups only. - When the recess bell rings, all games are to cease immediately and students are to be off the blue area and standing on the blacktop.
 Students will freeze until the whistle is blown.
 Equipment will be carried by hand (not bounced, kicked, thrown, etc.) to the class line and held there.
 Drinking fountains and restrooms will not be used after the bell as the recess period is for this purpose.
 Students will walk directly to class lines after the whistle is blown.